david-soto-m/amisgitpm/amisgitpm/README.md

 # The Traits

-This package only provides traits.
+This project only provides traits.
 The idea behind this is that a complete implementation can have pieces from several other implementations and still work, only having to rewrite parts of it.

-A package manager executable that implements all the traits can do six things:
+A project manager executable that implements all the traits can do six things:

 1. Install from an URL
 2. Know what has been installed